jdortiz/rust-jobs/Design.md

 will stay with Tokio for this project because it is more mature and because the other crates are using it.

-I will store the shared data in a hash map protected by a `Mutex` and an `Arc` pointer.
+I will store the shared data in a hash map protected by a `std::sync::Mutex` and an `std::sync::Arc` pointer.
 This two components will allow me to share the data among Tokio tasks while protecting them from race conditions.

 I will hold the child process in the data to be able to keep track of it it while running and query its status.
 According to [its Tokio